 “Unfortunately, the people that have voted for that will ultimately pay the price from another five years of Tory government and that was our failure to not convince them that the Labour Party was the option for them in this election.”

-Ms Haigh said she will have to tackle multiple poverty and deprivation issues after her re-election.
+Ms Haigh said she will have to tackle multiple poverty and deprivation issues in the future.

-Ms Haigh said she will have to combat the Conservative roll-out of Universal Credit and the rise in food poverty in the area.
+Ms Haigh said she will have to combat the Conservative roll-out of Universal Credit and the rise in food poverty in Sheffield Heeley.